georchestra/superset/docs/technical_guides/administration/making_a_dashboard_public.en.md

 Superset has a role named `Public` that matches unauthenticated visitors.
 By default, it is empty (they are not allowed in any part of Superset).

 What guest visitors will be able to access will depend on each platform.
-In this section below will assume that your goal is to share only dashboards, without giving them access to the dashboards' configuration or datasets.
+The section below will assume that your goal is to share only dashboards, without giving access to the dashboards' configuration or datasets.
 View-only access.
 To achieve such goal, the following profile seems sufficient:

-- here is the basic set of global permissions necessary
+- Here is the basic set of global permissions necessary:
 ![alt text](images/public_roles.png)
 - To this, it is necessary to add the read permission on the datasets used by the dashboard's charts.
-See below for more details on how to do it
+See below for more details on how to do it.

 ## How to bootstrap the Public role with such permissions

-By default on first startup, the Public role is empty.
+By default on first startup, the `Public` role is empty.
 There are at least 2 ways to set those permissions for the `Public` role:

-- **Option 1** is to add _manually_ some ACLs into this role, after having deployed Superset.
+- **Option 1** is to add _manually_ some ACLs into this role, after having deployed Superset (if logged in with `Admin` role, you can edit the `Public` role and add ACLs).
 - **Option 2** is proposed in the Superset doc: one can set the `PUBLIC_ROLE_LIKE` config parameter to another role that will serve as template for the `Public` role.
-During the `superset init` phase, Superset will _merge_ all permissions listed in the template into the Public role.
-The trick is that, in this wase, we want to use as template a role that doesn't exist yet.
-This can be done by first importing the template role and is documented just below.
+During the `superset init` phase, Superset will _merge_ all permissions listed in the template into the `Public` role.
+The trick is that, in this phase, we want to use as template a role that doesn't exist yet.
+This can be solved by first importing the template role.
+This procedure is documented just below.

 ### Importing the Guest_template role